Our Services

 Helpful Resources

-Creatine supplementation can cause mild, transient LDH elevations due to increased workout intensity and muscle repair demands, while sufficient hydration and recovery help normalize these levels.
+Creatine supplementation may cause mild, temporary LDH elevations, primarily due to increased workout intensity and muscle repair demands.
+Proper hydration, adequate recovery, and balanced nutrition typically help LDH levels return to normal ranges.

 Creatine supplements are widely used by athletes, fitness enthusiasts, and people seeking improved muscle performance.
 At the same time, lactate dehydrogenase (LDH) is a key enzyme measured in blood tests to assess tissue health.
 Understanding how creatine and LDH levels interact can help you make informed decisions about supplementation, training intensity, and overall well-being.